kanishkb1/Data_Structures_Algorithms_In_PYTHON/README.md

       The task is to find the middle node of linked list without the need for extra memory.

       1) Naive solution-we iterate through list and count how many elements are in total.
-            Transverse the llist again and node index count/2 is the middle node.
+            Transverse the list again and node index count/2 is the middle node.

       2) Using two pointers
             We can use two pointers to get middle node O(N)